camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ## User Identity

 >[TO BE EDITED/COMPLETED] - User identification: Get an identifier for a user from some information.
 E.g.: IP, phone number, document number...
-The [Technical Discussions on user identity](https://github.com/camaraproject/IdentityAndConsentManagement/issues/32) are still ongoing.
-This section of the document will be finalized when consensus is reached in this working group.

 ## User Authentication/Authorization & Consent Management